ubervison/algorithms-summary/algorithms-summary.md

 ## Insertion sort

 Takes as parameter an array $A[1...n]$ and the length $n$ of the array.
-The algorithm iterates form the start of the array and compares each elements to the ones before it (like sorting a hand of playing cards).
+The algorithm iterates from the start of the array and compares each elements to the ones before it (like sorting a hand of playing cards).

 ```c
 Insertion-Sort(A,n)